Luka-pp/MS2/README.md

 Local testing of all the buttons links and general functionality of the website has been carried out.
 Everything is in a perfect working order and it works as it is intended.

+### Responsiveness

+The website is designed to be **Desktop First** but it also works and scales on the smaller screens.
+There is some more features that need to be implemented to make the game fully functional on the smaller devices.

 ## Version Control

 ### Git & GitHub